-Back in May, I recommended Ricketts Glen State Park in Columbia, Luzerne, and Sullivan Counties as one of the best places to camp in the summer because it offered up a little bit of everything: swimming, fishing, ice cream, etc. One thing I failed to mention, is that for actually camping, the place you pitch your tent can be very close to someone else pitching a tent.
+A few years ago, I recommended Ricketts Glen State Park in Columbia, Luzerne, and Sullivan Counties as one of the best places to camp in the summer because it offered up a little bit of everything: swimming, fishing, ice cream, etc. One thing I failed to mention, is that for actually camping, the place you pitch your tent can be very close to someone else pitching a tent.
 Sorry!

 But that’s not why I go there.

 The Falls Trail there is a dream and though I’ve never been there in the fall, I imagine it would only be dreamier.
 It’s only a 3.3 mile loop, but for most of the time, you’re walking up narrow, rocky staircases that can be wet.
 Throw in dead leaves on the trail, and you definitely have to pay close attention.
 And if it’s late fall, you need to check the weather (it’s much colder there) because ice on the trails may close them.